-Summer is here; the heatwave alone doesn’t make the weather unbearable.
-It’s the accompanying humidity that gives the temperature that sticky and icky feeling.
-Learn how to reduce indoor humidity to make your home feel comfortable.
+Summer is not far off.
+It’s not the high temperatures alone that make the weather blistering hot.
+It’s also the ensuing humidity that gives the weather that “sticky” feeling.
+Learn how to reduce indoor humidity in Puyallup.

-Summer humidity in Puyallup usually ranges between 30% to 45%.
-You should take measures to reduce the humidity if it’s above 45%.
-You can test indoor humidity using an inexpensive hygrometer, available at your local Walmart or drugstore.
+Summer humidity in Puyallup on average ranges from 30% to 45%.
+Take measures to lower the humidity if it’s higher than 45%.
+You can test indoor humidity using a hygrometer.
+You can acquire one at your local drugstore.

 Turn on the AC

-Turn on the air conditioner and make sure it’s running properly.
-The AC blows cool air into the room while cycling out warm and humid air.
-For best results, be sure the AC has a fresh filter and arrange for an inspection if the unit is an older model.
-For maximum effect, consider an upgrade to a ductless heating and cooling system.
+Switch on the air conditioner and check that it’s performing optimally.
+A healthy AC should blow cool air into the home while cycling out warmer and more humid air.
+Be sure to regularly switch out the HVAC filter and schedule regular professional inspections if the model is more than 10 years old.
+If you have an aging HVAC unit, consider switching to a ductless heating and cooling system.

 Take Cold Showers